DomainDrivenArchitecture/lineagos-fairphone/Guides/OpenGapps.md

 # OpenGapps
-If you can not live without google but want to have the LineageOS updates, there are some installation Options:
+If you need google, there are some installation Options:

 https://github.com/opengapps/opengapps/wiki/Package-Comparison